-Systems like Ford Co-Pilot360, Honda Sensing Suite, or Toyota Safety Sense are a few examples of safety systems that feature Automatic Dimming Technology.
-Toyota's AHB, for example, can sense headlights 400 meters away and taillights at 100 meters, helping to dim your lights fast enough.
+Systems like the Ford Co-Pilot360, Honda Sensing Suite, or Toyota Safety Sense are a few examples of safety systems that feature Automatic Dimming Technology.
+Toyota's AHB, for example, can detect headlights 400 meters away and taillights within a 100 meters, helping drivers to dim their lights fast enough.

 However, while these features are sometimes effective, they are flawed.
-Areas like the Suburbs with lots of streetlights might trick the AHB into leaving high beams turned on for a long time.
+City areas with many streetlights can trick the AHB into leaving high beams turned on in the wrong situations.
 It can also cause the beams to blink rapidly, which can distract drivers and compromise safety.

-When approaching curves, AHB can fail to detect the glow from oncoming vehicles on time, preventing drivers from dimming lights when needed.
-Do not fail to regulate your beams manually if they start malfunctioning.
+When approaching curves, AHB can fail to detect the glow from incoming vehicles on time, preventing drivers from dimming lights when needed.
+Do not fail to operate your beams manually if they start malfunctioning.
 Always relying on AHB is like depending on autopilot in a storm; they can help, but your brain works better.